Xilinx/brevitas/src/brevitas_examples/imagenet_classification/ptq/README.md

 Starting from pretrained floating-point torchvision models, Brevitas offers the possibility to automatically obtain the corresponding quantized model leveraging torch.fx transformations.
 For the selected subset of torchvision models, we test several possible combinations of the options described above.

-The second type of benchmarks will run pre-defined quantized MobileNet v1, starting from the pre-trained FP weights[<sup>4 </sup>].
+The second type of benchmarks will run pre-defined quantized MobileNet v1, starting from the pre-trained floating point weights[<sup>4 </sup>].
 The pre-defined quantized model uses floating point scale factors, with a mix of per-tensor and per-channel strategies.
 Weights and Activations are quantized at 8 bit.